 The same resources can be associated with more than one process segment.

-A product segment lists what resources are needed to make a specific product, at the level of detail required for planning or costing.
+A operations segment lists what resources are needed to make a specific product, at the level of detail required for planning or costing.

 EXAMPLE What is needed to make a 27-inch bicycle; 2 27-inch wheels, 1 27-inch frame, 1 seat, 15 screws, 1 h of a tall test cyclist, etc.

-A product is defined by one or more product segments.
+A product and support tasks are defined by one or more operations segments.

-Any specific implementation can require more than one product segment, more than one process segment, or a combination of both to fully describe a planning or costing view of production.
+Any specific implementation can require more than one operations segment, more than one process segment, or a combination of both to fully describe a planning or costing view of production.

-The concept of “process segment” is a planning view of production describing the resources needed for production.
-In the continuous industries, this usually corresponds to scheduled/planned operations within production units.
+The concept of “process segment” is a planning view of operations describing the resources needed for operations.
+In the continuous industries, this usually corresponds to scheduled/planned operations within operations units.

 EXAMPLE A process segment in an oil refinery would be the material flowing through a catalytic cracker.
 The “segment” of production would be the use of the catalytic cracker.
 The scheduled element would be either the flow rate through the cracker, or the total amount of material through the cracker during a period of time.